Authing/docs/docs/en/guides/extensibility/custom-password-script.md

 ::: hint-info
 The password encryption function takes effect after uploading and will affect the original user.
 It is recommended that this function be used in a completely new user pool.

-If you need to modify the password encryption function in the old user pool, please contact us: +86 17602502507。
+If you need to modify the password encryption function in the old user pool, please contact us: csm@authing.cn。
 :::